mindfulme/C-Essential-Code-Library/README.md

-There is a pack of usefull algorithms on C++
+There is a pack of useful algorithms on C++
 Contributions:
 To contribute I suggest you to write your own code and create a pull request directly to the "New" branch that already exist.
 If you have no idea how to create pull request read it       https://yangsu.github.io/pull-request-tutorial/     and it         https://help.github.com/articles/creating-a-pull-request/